nikit9s/400labels/README.md

-#Formation of a structured set of cardiological#
-data for their intellectual analysis
+#h1 Formation of a structured set of cardiologicaldata for their intellectual analysis.
 The developed software is intended for formation of a database of structured data generated during time of appointment with a cardiologist.
 Formed set